DataStax-Examples/connecting-to-database-with-nodejs/README.md

 ### Running

-If you would like to connect to an Apollo database you will first need to download the secure connect bundle following the guidance found [here](https://docs.datastax.com/en/landing_page/doc/landing_page/cloud.html).
+To connect to an Apollo database you first need to download the secure connect bundle following the instructions found [here](https://docs.datastax.com/en/landing_page/doc/landing_page/cloud.html).

 Once you have this information you can run this to connect to Apollo by using the command below, with the appropriate configuration added: